FAQ

 In addition, 12 ECTS credits are to be completed by undertaking courses that students are free to select from the rest of the lecture program for Business Information Systems.

-The minor program at Master’s level encompasses at least one topic module as a compulsory elective.
+The minor program at master’s level encompasses at least one topic module as a compulsory elective.
 To reach 30 ECTS credits, the remaining credits are to be completed by selecting elective courses from the rest of the lecture program.

 No, there is no timetable for students minoring in Business Administration.
 Timetables must be individually compiled by each student.
 Please have a look at the overview of the lecture program and further information when planning your studies.